AliSheikhAttar/Cheat/Linux/Linux c79c0034d01e4fad8a1e7013b514aa42/System.md

 >process instead of listing them on stdout.
 >pidwait will wait for each process instead of listing them on stdout.

-- -c, --count
-  print a count of matching processes.

-- -d, --delimiter delimiter
-      Sets  the  string  used to delimit each process ID in the output (by default a newline).  (pgrep only.)

-- -f, --full
-      The pattern is normally only matched against the  process  name.
-      When -f is set, the full command line is used.

-- -g, --pgroup pgrp,...
-      Only  match  processes in the process group IDs listed.
-Process group 0 is translated into pgrep's, pkill's,  or  pidwait's  own process group.

-- -G, --group gid,...
-      Only  match processes whose real group ID is listed.
-Either the numerical or symbolical value may be used.

-- -i, --ignore-case
-      Match processes case-insensitively.

-- -l, --list-name
-      List the process name as well as the process ID.  (pgrep only.)

-- -a, --list-full
-      List the full command line as well as the  process  ID.   (pgrep only.)

-- -n, --newest
-      Select  only  the newest (most recently started) of the matching processes.

-- -o, --oldest
-      Select only the oldest (least recently started) of the  matching processes.

-- -O, --older secs
-      Select processes older than secs.

-- -P, --parent ppid,...
-      Only match processes whose parent process ID is listed.

-- -s, --session sid,...
-      Only  match  processes whose process session ID is listed.
-Ses‐ sion ID 0 is translated into pgrep's, pkill's, or pidwait's  own session ID.
-- -t, --terminal term,...
-      Only  match processes whose controlling terminal is listed.
-The terminal name should be specified without the "/dev/" prefix.

-- -u, --euid euid,...
-      Only match processes whose effective user ID is listed.
-Either the numerical or symbolical value may be used.

-- -U, --uid uid,...
-      Only  match  processes whose real user ID is listed.
-Either the numerical or symbolical value may be used.

-- -v, --inverse
-      Negates the matching.
-This option is usually used in pgrep's or pidwait's  context.
-In pkill's context the short option is dis‐ abled to avoid accidental usage of the option.

-- -w, --lightweight
-      Shows all thread ids instead of pids  in  pgrep's  or  pidwait's context.
-In pkill's context this option is disabled.

-- -x, --exact
-      Only  match  processes  whose  names  (or command lines if -f is specified) exactly match the pattern.

-- -F, --pidfile file
-      Read PIDs from file.
-This option is more useful for pkillorpidwait than pgrep.

-- -L, --logpidfile
-      Fail if pidfile (see -F) not locked.

-- -r, --runstates D,R,S,Z,...
-      Match only processes which match the process state.

-- --ns pid
-      Match  processes that belong to the same namespaces.
-Required to run as root to match processes from other  users.
-See  --nslist for how to limit which namespaces to match.

-- --nslist name,...
-      Match  only  the provided namespaces.
-Available namespaces: ipc, mnt, net, pid, user,uts.

-- -q, --queue value
-      Use sigqueue(3) rather than kill(2) and the  value  argument  is used  to  specify  an integer to be sent with the signal.
-If the receiving process has installed a handler for this signal  using the  SA_SIGINFO  flag  to sigaction(2) , then it can obtain this data via the si_value field of the siginfo_t structure.

 - Kill